sam-klok/CreateSQLScriptsFromDB/ReadMe.txt

 Task:
 To generate MS SQL scripts for each stored procedure/view/table/trigger... etc

-It's quick and dirty project for now, so a bunch of poor coding here.
+The Microsoft Strikes Back: library SMO (Server Management Object) sucks big time, it's buggy and hard to work with!

-On top of it Microsoft library SMO (Server Management Object) sucks big time, it's buggy and hard to work with.
+It's quick and dirty project for now, but it works.

 I have other very similar project under standard .Net 4.6.7 and it works better without falling into "exit with code 0" error.

 Thank you